Code-Institute-Submissions/project-11/README.md

 7) Verify all charts re-render showing filter has been removed.
 8) Repeat steps 1-7 for each opponent name in the list.

+#### Filtering by chart sections test
+1) Click on a section of the chart.
+2) Verify the chart re-filters on chosen section.
+3) Verify all other charts and data table re-render with the same filter applied.
+4) Verify the chosen filter name appears above the respective chart in accompaniment with a reset button.
+5) Click on another chart section of chart under test.
+6) Verify all other charts and data table re-render with the new filter added.
+7) Repeat steps 5 and 6 for each section available.
+8) Click reset button to finish.
+9) Verify all charts and data table re-render with no filters applied.
+10) Repeat for each chart.

+## Bugs and fixes
+I encountered 2 main bugs while developing this site and each required a workaround in order to fix.
+1) #### Not all charts were crossfiltering correctly.
+    I had a problem where only some of the charts, notably chart 1 and 2, would not apply the filters set by another chart.
+It was failing the 'Filtering by chart sections test'.
+After checking and rechecking my code, the documentation and reaching out on Slack, I turned to Tutor Support and had to be provided with a hot fix to workaround.
+My understanding for this reason was that a dimension could not be called on more than once so if a dimension is required for subsequent charts it needs to be renamed uniquely.
+As several of my charts use the 'name dimension' and 'opponent dimension' I have had to declare and name them respectively.

+2) #### Reset buttons would not function.
+    The reset buttons which appear within each chart would not function.
+I'm not sure of the reason for this but rather than introduce an onClick event for each button I discovered that the reset buttons would work when the code was in script tags in the html file rather than a seperate .js file.
+This was my fix for the bug so I took no further action.

 ## References
 #### d3.js